Recent developments in mathematical aspects of relativistic fluids

 Note that $\Md$ has to be determined alongside the fluid motion, i.e., it cannot be freely prescribed.

 The \textdef{free-boundary relativistic Euler equations} are the relativistic Euler equations defined on a moving domain $\Md$.
-In this case, we have to impose the following boundary conditions that come from physical considerations\footnote{We continue to use the notation and conventions of Section \ref{S:Relativistic_Euler}.} \cite{Oppenheimer:1939ne,Tolman:1934za,Tolman:1939jz}:
+In this case, we have to impose the following boundary conditions that come from physical considerations\footnote{We continue to use the notation and conventions of Sect.~\ref{S:Relativistic_Euler}.} (see \citealt{Oppenheimer:1939ne,Tolman:1934za,Tolman:1939jz}):

 and